riclolsen/json-scada/src/lib60870.netcore/iec104client/README.md

 * _**allowOnlySpecificCertificates**_ [bool] - Indicates whether the driver allows only specific certificates.
 Default: false. **Optional parameter**.
 * _**chainValidation**_ [bool] - Indicates whether the drivers performs a X509 chain validation against the registered CA certificates.
 Default: false. **Optional parameter**.

+### Usage of TLS on RHEL8 Linux

+Errors on TLS connections may be encountered when using TLS on Linux.

+To solve this problem on client side edit the following file.

+    /etc/pki/tls/openssl.cnf

+Change the section  below to

+    [ crypto_policy ]

+    .include /etc/crypto-policies/back-ends/opensslcnf.config
+    MinProtocol = TLSv1
+    CipherString = DEFAULT:@SECLEVEL=2

+The file name and section can be different on other Linux distros.

 ## Configure tags for update

 Each tag to be update on a connection must have a protocol source set configured.